 Tips for creating your company’s credit card policy

-When you have a business credit card available for use, it’s extremely important to create a company credit card policy and put it in writing.
+When you have a corporate credit card program (or a small business credit card that you let other employees use, for that matter), it’s extremely important to create a company credit card policy and put it in writing.

 Create a written agreement for employees to sign

 Draft a document that outlines the ground rules for using the card.
 It should acknowledge that the employee takes responsibility for the card and agrees to follow company guidelines.
-It should also address what happens when employees deviate from your company card policy guidelines.
+It should also address who receives company credit card perks, and what happens when employees deviate from your company card policy guidelines.

 Outline rules for spending

-Acceptable charges usually fall into travel and entertainment (hosting clients for meals or travelling for business) and company expenses (ordering supplies or paying for services).
+Acceptable charges usually fall into travel and entertainment (hosting clients for meals or traveling for business) and company expenses (ordering supplies or paying for services).

 Of course, there are always exceptions, so make sure to detail the process for getting approval for expenses that are outside the written guidelines.